openhpc/cloudwg/tutorials/sc20/exercise4.md

 #### Set environment to docker environment

-The reverse is also possible.
-You can "augment" your bare metal user enviroment with the environment from the container.
-When a Charliecloud image is built, a special file is created in $IMAGE/ch/environment that allows you to inherit that containers runtime environment.
+When a Charliecloud image is built, a special file is created in $IMAGE/ch/environment that allows you to inherit the environment specified by the builder (Docker).

 ~~~
 $ echo $PATH